metepg/Mjump/README.md

 - IdeaVim integration: Works seamlessly with IdeaVim
 - Minimal keystrokes: Reach your target with just a few keystrokes

-## Installation
+## Installation (not implemented yet)

 1. Open your JetBrains IDE
 2. Go to `Settings/Preferences → Plugins`
 3. Click on `Marketplace`
-4. Search for "KJump"
+4. Search for "MJump"
 5. Click `Install`

 ## Usage

 ### Keyboard Shortcuts
 There are no default activated shortcuts.
-You can assign KJump activation shortcuts in:
+You can assign MJump activation shortcuts in:
-`Settings → Keymap → KJump`
+`Settings → Keymap → MJump`

 Common shortcut suggestions:
 - `Ctrl+,` for character jump